jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "Your sons?"

 "Not interested in my remedies."
 He says it evenly.
-"I read and write at night."
+"I write at night."

 The woodcutter hefts his axe.
 "All these printed books now.
 My cousin says there are more in Florence than a man could read in three lifetimes.
 What's the point of more words?
 Let the stars be stars.
 Let the princes be princes."
 He turns toward the big oak again.
-"Can I not have that one, it's not sacred, is it?"
+"Can I have that one?
+It's not sacred, is it?"

 "No." Niccolo watches him go.
 "I'll give it to you."

 The woodcutter walks to the tree.

 Niccolo stays where he is, talking half to the man's back.
 "Being at the bottom makes it easier to see the top.
 I've served princes.
 Been broken by them.
 Read the ancients until they answered."
 The axe rises.

-"Someone will need this.
-Maybe not yet."
+"This will make a good new bridge."

 The blade strikes down into the strong Italian oak tree.

-"They'll need that for bigger shelves," Niccolo says and then smiles.
-"We've barely begun to wise up."
+Over and over.

+The tree is weakening.
+Niccolo says, "Bookshelves," then smiles as the falling tree crashes to the soil.
+"To wise up we'll need many new books."

 ---

-Printers set the type.
-Paper loads.
+A printer sets small metal letters into rows.
+Loads a paper.
 The press comes down—once, a page.
 Again, a page.
 Again.
-The sheets stack.
-The books are bound, a hundred the same, then a hundred more.
+Dozens of sheets stack.
+Books are bound, a hundred the same, then a hundred more.

 A shop on a cobbled street sets one in the window.